 It’s important to keep up with the latest search engine changes, so that you can apply any needed updates to your website.
 On page SEO is an ongoing process that needs to be revisited every 3-6 month.
 The way to get started is to run a free SEO report that will tell you exactly what you need to improve.
 Once you have that information available, then you can make the changes that are needed.

 An optimized website is one that follows the ‘rules’ created by search engines, so that it can show up in the search results.
 Ultimately for businesses, this means companies with websites that have useful content, a well-structured and easy to use website, as well as positive user reviews will show up in the rankings.
 If done right, then search engine optimization can be a powerful tool to increase your customer engagement, while following the best practices for a good user experience.

 Organic search traffic is the traffic that will find your website / business without any kind of paid services.
-This happens when Google (or similar search engines) considers your website / business as the best result for the keywords that are being searched for.
+It’s what happens if google sees you as the most relevant result.
 Organic traffic is one of the best traffic sources that you can have when it comes to relevant traffic.
 You can track this traffic through tools like Googles Webmaster Tools, which can be a great way to find new variations of keywords to use in your content.

-This is the website address that is used by users to reach your page (like ImprovingSeo.com).
+A domain is a name (or a website address) that you use to reach your page (for example ImprovingSeo.com).
 Keywords in domains don’t impact search engine rankings anymore, but they can increase overall click through rates.
 Having specific keywords in your domain will help with branding and making it easy for users to return.
 Also when you publish content, then it’s best practice to name your links according to the relevant content.
 For example, www.page.com/new-york-divorce-lawyers.